apluslms/grading-base/README.md

 * `pre CMD...`

-    Wraps the stdout of the command into <pre> HTML element.
+    Wraps the stdout of the command into &lt;pre&gt; HTML element.

 * `grade`